JundiLiu/HIALAB/content/authors/mobina/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-# bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I am a third-year PhD student in Computer Science and Industrial Engineering at Iowa State University.
+My research focuses on modeling human behavior through implicit and explicit feedback in interactions with autonomous agents.
+Another line of my work examines the relationship between humans’ objective behaviors and their subjective preferences when engaging with such agents.

-# interests:
+interests:
-#   - Artificial Intelligence
-#   - Computational Linguistics
-#   - Information Retrieval
+- Human-Robot interaction
+- Machine Learning

 education:
   courses: